ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/5-ChangeLog.md

 * Hydraulic Torrent 2e
 * Mercurial Stride 2e - base damage reduced to 3d6
 * Monstrosity Form 2e
-* Moonburst 2e - base damage reduced to 8d8
+* Moonburst 2e - base damage reduced to 8d8.
+The name appears as "Not Found" because I broke it :(
 * Moonlight Ray
 * Percussive Impact 2e
 * Phase Bolt 2e - base damage no longer adds the user's spell casting modifier.
 The penalty to target armor class is only -1.
+The tooltip for this is not super accurate :( sorry I don't know how to fix it.
 * Polar Ray 2e - enemies receive a CON save vs spellcaster DC to try to avoid being Drained.
+Tooltip is very broken.
 * Radiant Beam 2e - not actually useable by the player, but it's an action unlocked by Angel Form.
 * Scouring Pulse 2e
 * Searing Light 2e